 Peel, core, and half the pears.
 Immediately place the pears in a saucepan with lemon juice and enough ice water to cover them.
 Add the sugar and the vanilla bean.
 Cover the pears with a round of baking paper and simmer over medium heat until they are just tender.
 Remove pears from the syrup and drain to prevent over cooking.

-Drain pears from liquid and slice 3/8" thick.
-Fill the cooled tart shell with frangipane about 1/2" thick.
+Slice pears 3/8" thick.
+Fill the cooled tart shell with 12 ounces frangipane about 1/2" thick.
 Place the pears over the frangipane in a fan pattern.
 Bake until the shell is lightly golden and the frangipane has risen and colored.
 About 40 minutes.

 Cool and finish with warmed apricot glaze.